 This is a quantitative class.
-The exam tests your ability to apply the ideas we learn, rather than memorization of facts.
-Because of this, the best way to study is to rework through the examples from class with pen and paper and to attempt to solve all practice problems on your own.
-Repetition of actually answering quantitative questions yourself, is very helpful.
-We also highly recommend working in groups, for example, with your learning team.
-Experience shows that these group meetings work best if all members of the group have already tried to work on the problems on their own before the meeting.
+The exam tests your ability to apply the ideas we learn, rather than memorization.
+The best way to study is to practice working through the examples from class by hand and to attempt to solve all practice problems on your own.
+Repetition is very helpful.
+We recommend working in groups, for example, with your learning team.
+Such collaboration often work best if all members attempt to work through the problems independently before meeting as a group.